Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Introduction

+Second, from a computational perspective, we inserted effective Plefka dynamics in Monte Carlo simulation to obtain a significant speed up for the update of the synaptic tensor (whose handling is otherwise cumbersome).
+This allowed us to test analytical prediction from the random theory confirming that these networks -if suitably trained- enjoy pattern recognition capabilities remarkably robust w.r.t. vast amount of noise (as compared to their shallow counterpart) as well as a supra-linear storage of patterns.
+However, nothing comes for free and the price to pay to enjoy these enhanced information processing capabilities lies in the huge amount of examples that the network has to experience before a correct learning can take place.
+Thresholds for learning and maximal storage capabilities also have all been confirmed numerically.

-Second, we link quantifiers for machine retrieval (e.g., the Mattis overlap) to quantifiers for machine learning (e.g., the loss function), making these two capabilities of neural networks two aspects of a unified cognitive process and yielding a cross-fertilization between the two related fields (i.e., machine learning and pattern recognition).
+Finally, more of conceptual interest, we link quantifiers for machine retrieval (e.g., cost function and Mattis magnetization) to quantifiers for machine learning (e.g., loss function), making these two capabilities of neural networks -learning and retrieval- two aspects of a unified cognitive process and yielding a cross-fertilization between the two related fields (i.e., statistical mechanics and machine learning).

-The paper is structured as follows: in Sec.~\ref{definitions_a} we introduce the model and the statistical-mechanics framework for its analytical investigation, also, we discuss the connection between performance quantifiers stemming from, respectively, statistical-mechanics and machine learning.
-Then, in Sec.~\ref{sec:solution} we carry out the analytical investigation of the model, while Sec.~\ref{sec:MC} is dedicated to Monte Carlo simulations.
-Next, in Sec.~\ref{sec:conclusions} we summarize discuss our results and, finally, technical details are collected in the Appendices.
+The paper is structured as follows: in Sec.~\ref{definitions} we briefly review the state-of-the-art on Hebbian learning and in Sec.~\ref{sec:dense_unsup} we introduce the unsupervised dense Hebbian networks and define the related macroscopic observables necessary for its investigation.
+Next, in Sec.~\ref{sec:loss}, we discuss the connection between performance quantifiers stemming from, respectively, statistical-mechanics and machine learning.
+Then, in Sec.~\ref{sec:solution}, we study the model exploiting the statistical-mechanics framework, while the numerical investigation is addressed in Sec.~\ref{sec:num}, by relying on Monte Carlo simulations.
+Finally, in Sec.~\ref{sec:conclusions} we summarize and discuss our results.
+Technical details are collected in the Appendices.